csmajorbtw/The-Revenge/README.md

 ~That's about it

-Contact Information:

 Any Additional Questions Please Contact:

 elias.gregory.w@gmail.com

-*Note*: This project was made in 2014/2016; it was my first large coding project.
+**Note**: This project was made in 2014/2016; it was my first large coding project.
+Also there are two music files that are too large for me to upload to GitHub, particularly for _House_ and _Goodbye_ folders in _GAMEINFO_.
+Contact me in the email listed above if you want these files.

+Thank you!